-It’s been almost five years since my husband and I decided to leave Washington, D.C. and move our family across the country to Seattle, WA.
-We had been living in D.C. for over two years, and although we had always intended to stay in that city for only a short while, we had grown rather fond of our nation’s capital.
+Back in 2010, my husband and I decided to move our family from Washington, D.C. and all the way across the country to Seattle, WA.
+We lived in D.C. for over two years, and although we always intended to stay in that city for only a short while, we had grown rather fond of our nation’s capital.
 This was the city where we watched President Obama’s historic inauguration.
 This was the city where both my husband and I really kickstarted our careers.
 And this was also the city where our daughter was born.
-Taking a road trip across the country to move was a big decision.

-When we made that decision to move to Seattle, the city where my husband and I met, we knew that it was important to maintain a strict budget for our trip.
+Rather than fly to Seattle, we decided to take a road trip instead.
+We knew that it was important to maintain a strict budget for our trip.
 We were both quitting our jobs to go to a new city, and we needed to make sure that we didn’t run out of funds before we even hit the Southwest.
-Making things a little complicated was the fact that we would be traveling with a twelve year old AND a three month old.
-Meeting the needs of both our kids, along with planning for a trip that was fun and memorable was a challenge for sure, yet it was a challenge that we were both ready to take on.
+Making things a little complicated was the fact that we were traveling with a twelve year old AND a three month old.
+Meeting the needs of both our kids, along with budgeting for a road trip that was fun and memorable was a challenge for sure, yet it was a challenge that we were both ready to take on.

-If you’re interested in doing a trip like ours, here’s a look at what our expenses were to help give you some ideas for your own trip budget:
+If you’re interested in doing a trip like ours, here’s a look at what our expenses were to help give you some ideas for budgeting for a road trip.

 Transportation – $662

-If you’re budgeting for a family road trip, do a bit of research ahead of time to gauge how much gas will be during your trip.
+If you’re budgeting for a road trip for your family, do a bit of research ahead of time to gauge how much gas will be during your trip.
 The cost of gas can potentially make or break your budget, so it’s helpful to err on the side of caution.